 Backpacks.
 Much like the number two pencil and the mysterious lunch lady hair, our school years are hard to imagine without them.
-But unlike that homeroom teacher who always called you by our older sibling’s name, backpacks haven’t been around forever.
-In fact, they’re a rather recent—and accidental—addition to the scene.
+But unlike that homeroom teacher who always called you by your older sibling’s name, backpacks, or book bags (as they’re also known), haven’t been around forever.
+In fact, they’re a rather recent—and accidental—addition to the school scene.

 The first backpacks were made out of canvas, and canvas continues to be a popular backpack material.
-But today many backpacks are made from nylon or polyester, which come with the added bonus of being water-resistant (not to mention stain-resistant).
+But today, many backpacks are made from nylon or polyester, which come with the added bonus of being water-resistant (not to mention stain-resistant in the case of spilled lunchboxes.
 To ensure that your backpack will last, you’ll want to pay attention to something called the denier scale, which is a way of measuring the toughness of polyester fabrics.
 The higher its score along the denier scale, the harder wearing and tougher the backpack will be.

-The first backpacks were actually used in college campuses by clever students who wanted to keep their books safe from rain spells.
-These early adopters bought backpacks that were intended for outdoor use, but turned out to be just as adept as holding textbooks and school supplies, too.
-As backpacks saw increasing use as book bags, manufactures began to design them explicitly for elementary and high school use.
-The first backpacks for school use began to appear in the 1980s, and have remained a classic childhood staple in the years since.
+The first backpacks were actually used on college campuses by clever students who wanted to keep their books safe from rain spells.
+These early adopters bought backpacks that were intended for outdoor use but turned out to be just as adept as holding textbooks and school supplies, too.
+As backpacks saw increasing use as book bags, manufacturers began to design them explicitly for elementary and high school use.
+The first backpacks for school use began to appear in the 1980s and have remained a classic childhood staple in the years since.